What is Patient Engagement?

 Who Are You?

 Companies considering patient engagement software will fall into one of the following three categories — small practices, midsize practices, or large practices.
-Prior to evaluating patient engagement software options, you’ll want to determine which category your business falls into.
+Based on your needs, you’ll have to evaluate your options for PES as it applies to the size of your business.

 Midsize practices are comprised of six to 25 physicians.
 These practices are interested in increasing the value that they provide to existing patients, while at the same time adding new patients as well.
 Most midsize practices have fairly straightforward requirements that can be met by most cloud-based systems, but with features like online appointment scheduling, appointment reminders, and patient education, these practices are able to improve the patient experience significantly.